 GROW is an acronym standing for Goal Setting, Current Reality, Options, and Way Forward.

 An easy way to think about the model is to imagine you’re going on holiday.
-First you must decide where you would like to go (your goal) leaving from your current location (your current reality).
+First, you must decide where you would like to go (your goal) from your current location (your current reality).

-Once you’ve decided where you want go and from where, the next step is to investigate the options for the journey (Options), for example, is flying best and if so which airline is best for you?
-Finally, you must commit to take action (way forward) to ensure the trip happens, for example, getting time off work if necessary, booking a hotel etc. Essentially, this stage is about committing to what will happen and when.
+Once you’ve decided where you want to go and from where the next step is to investigate the options for the journey (Options), for example, is flying best and if so which airline is best for you?
+Finally, you must commit to starting to take action (way forward) to ensure the trip happens, for example, getting time off work if necessary, booking a hotel etc. Essentially, this stage is about committing to what will happen and when.

 Let’s examine each of the stages in more detail.